-People have the opportunity to change the way they think about something whenever they learn something new about any topic.
-Whether the change in thinking is easy or not, depends on one’s ability to being open to the idea of learning something new, despite opposing thoughts on the subject.
-I am aware that this sounds confusing, but people have to be open to learning something new about the subject, which in turn will change thinking.
+People have the freedom to change the way they think about a situation whenever they learn something new about the topic.
+Whether the change in thinking is effortless or not, depends upon ones’ ability to being open to the idea of learning something new, despite opposing thoughts on the subject.
+This concept may appear confusing, but people have to be open to learning something new about the topic, which in turn will change thinking.
 For example, most people feel pretty strongly about the idea of money bringing about happiness.
-The central question about war is: “Is it the right way to act?”
-How many of us can honestly say that if this question could be answered once and for all, would we be allowed to accept and follow the truth?
-The real question is how invested the individual, or a society is in holding onto old opinions, despite learning the latest information.
+The central question of happiness is: “What does it mean to be successful”.
+How many people can honestly say that if this question could be answered would they allow themselves to accept and follow the truth?
+The issue is how invested the individual, or a society is in holding onto old opinions, despite learning the latest information.

 How to Cope and Challenge Beliefs

 Challenging and changing a value or belief can be easier at times.
-The problem is people have thousands of beliefs, and can only change one at a time, so it is a process.
-In order to challenge a belief, look at the evidence, examine the facts and then it may be easier for someone to change their mind about the belief.
+The problem is people have thousands of ideas, and can only change one at a time, making this change a lengthy process.
+In order to challenge a belief, look at the evidence, examine the facts and then it may be easier for someone to change their mind about the conviction.
 For instance, some may assume that eating a Big Mac is somewhat of a healthy meal.
-However, they have recently read many books on nutrition and learned otherwise.
-They now believe that this meal is not nutritious.
+However, they have recently read many books on nutrition, learning otherwise and now believe that this meal is not healthy.
 They changed their mind in the face of evidence.